cbdso/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 1. Request an access token from the new company client credentials you just generated.
 (You will notice this is very similar steps as you did in [module 1E](#1E)!

-	1. Right click on the **Customize_Unicorns** collection and **edit**
+	1. Click on the **Customize_Unicorns** collection and view the **Authorization** tab

-		> Ensure to right click on the overarching **Customize_Unicorns** collection rather than any of the subfolders.
+		> Ensure to click on the overarching **Customize_Unicorns** collection rather than any of the subfolders.
 Doing so will set the default authorization header to use for any API in the collection, unless overridden by the sub-folders (as we just did in module 1E)

-	1. Go to **Authorization** tab, pick Oauth2.0
+	1. On the **Authorization** tab, pick Oauth2.0
-	1. Use the same Cognito token url (hint: Cognito domain + `/oauth2/token`)
+	1. Scroll down to **Configure New Token** and use the same Cognito token url (hint: Cognito domain + `/oauth2/token`)
 	1. Use the Client ID generated from the **POST /partner** API you just created from step [module 1E](#1E)

 		> Tip: if you forget the client ID/secret, you can also retrieve it from the Cognito User pool console under **App clients**

 		![](images/1F-get-token-for-company.png)

-1. Test making a request for describing sock customziation options again.
+1. SAVE and Test making a request for describing sock customziation options again.
 It should succeed this time!

 1. Now you can create a unicorn customziation!
 Choose the **POST create Custom_Unicorn** API from the collection, in the **Body** tab, enter